datenlord/blue-udp/README.md

 The most tricky and error-prone part of stream processing is about how to handle the valid-ready control signals of different streams.
 In BSV, the manipulation of control signals is implemented by the compiler and invisible in the grammatical level, which helps designers focus on the logic of stream processing.

 <details>
-<summary>The stream processing modules provided in blue-ethernet include:</summary>
+<summary>The stream processing modules provided in blue-udp include:</summary>

 Data signals used to transfer packet stream between different components are encapsulated in **DataStream** struct, which includes 256-bit data signal, 32-bit byte-enable signal, two Boolean signals represents whether this transfer is the last or first of a packet stream.